urieis/Living-Light-Player/README.md

 `pixel_in_string` is the pixel offset in the given string for which we should map the beginning of the LEDs colors of the universe.

-`num_of_pixels` is the number of pixels that is copied from the sACN packet for display.
-According to the sACN format this should be <= 170.
+`num_of_pixels` is the number of pixels that we want to copy from the sACN packet, for display, minus 1.
+For example, if we have 10 pixels `num_of_pixels` should be 9.
+According to the sACN format, it should be <= 170.

 `pixel_in_string + num_of_pixels` should be in the range of [0, pixels_per_string - 1], the script can't copy more pixels then there are in the string.